 APPLICABILITY: Minnesota Department of Corrections (DOC); health services

-Physician standing orders – physician-ordered directions that correspond to specific health conditions requiring a course of action that may include medications, treatments, lab work, immunizations, sexual assault, or any other interventions as indicated.
+Physician standing orders – physician-ordered directions that correspond to specific health conditions (including conditions related to sexual assault) requiring a course of action that may include medications, treatments, lab work, immunizations, or any other interventions as indicated.

-Pharmaceutical and therapeutic (P&T) committee – a formal committee consisting of DOC representatives: a psychiatrist, medical director, behavioral health director, nursing director, and contracted vendor representatives: the medical director, pharmacist, regional director, and other participants as invited.
+Pharmaceutical and therapeutic (P&T) committee – a formal committee consisting of DOC representatives: a psychiatrist, medical director, behavioral health director, and nursing director; and contracted vendor representatives: the medical director, pharmacist, and regional director; and other participants as invited.
 The purpose of the committee is to review, revise, and approve the formulary and prescribing practices, develop and/or approve treatment protocols, establish therapeutic substitutions, perform drug utilization reviews, and resolve issues involving the delivery and dispensing of medications.

 1. Approves all standing orders prior to implementation;

-3. Signs all standing orders (medical director) prior to implementation and at least annually.
+3. Signs all standing orders (medical director) prior to implementation and at least annually; and

-4. Document in the P&T committee minutes the review of standing orders and retain the minutes in central office health services.
+4. Documents in the P&T committee minutes the review of standing orders and retains the minutes in central office health services according to the approved retention schedule.

-B. Only registered nurse may authorize the initiation of a standing order.
+C. Only registered nurses may authorize the initiation of a standing order.

-E. All standing-order medications must be given Direct Observed Therapy (DOT), administered on a dose-by-dose basis.
+G. All standing-order medications must be given direct observed therapy (DOT), administered on a dose-by-dose basis.

-A. The review of standing orders is documented in the P&T committee minutes retained in central office health services.
+A. The review of standing orders is documented in the P&T committee minutes, which are retained in central office health services according to the approved retention schedule.

-B. Documentation of standing order implementation is located in the medical record.
+B. Documentation of standing order implementation is retained in the medical record.

 All facility policies, memos, or other communications whether verbal, written, or transmitted by electronic means regarding this topic.